binsync/binsync.net/_docs/use_guide/fundamentals.md

 There are four tabs which separate the type of info you can get from BinSync: `Context`, `Functions`, `Globals`, `Activity`.
 Each tab has a table which you can right-click to do actions.

+**Note on addresses:** if you've loaded a binary with a base address offset, you may notice that the addresses of artifacts in your decompiler don't match those in the BinSync panel.
+By design, BinSync displays offset-normalized addresses.

 ### Context
 The Context tab is likely to be the tab you use the most.
 The Context tab is always associated with a context, which is the current function you are looking at.
 In the above image, I was looking at `mahaloz_main`.
 The context changes any time you click on a function.